 Topic Status: Some information in this topic is pre-release and subject to change in future releases.
 Pre-release information describes new features or changes to existing features in Microsoft SQL Server 2014.

 To begin, connect to the instance that contains the disk-based database table.
 You can connect to SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, or SQL Server 2014 instance.
 However, if you wish to perform a migration operation with the advisor, you must connect to a SQL Server 2014 instance on which In-Memory OLTP functionality is enabled.
-For more information about In-Memory OLTP requirements, see Requirements for Using Memory-Optimized Tables.
+For more information about In-Memory OLTP requirements, see Requirements for Using In-Memory OLTP.

 In Object Explorer, right click the table you want to convert, and select Memory-Optimization Advisor.
 This will display the welcome page for the Table Memory Optimization Advisor.